navi-language/website/learn.md

 ### Enum Annotations

-Like the struct, `enum` also have annotations for declaring serialize and deserialize attributes.
+Like the struct, `enum` also has annotations for declaring serialize and deserialize attributes.

 #### Enum Attributes